nils-soderman/CtxMenu-Javascript/README.md

 **CtxMenuDefault(** element **)**

-_Set the browsers default context menu on a specified menu.
+_Set the browsers default context menu on a specified element.
 Useful if E.g. you create a custom context menu for the entire page but would like all text inputs to still use the default context menu._

 ```javascript
 CtxMenuDefault(".MyClass");